Resilient leadership: Navigating the pressures of modern working life

-At an IMD Discovery Event held in September 2014, more than 200 industry leaders gathered to hear Professor Kohlrieser speak about resilience in high-performing leadership.
+At an IMD Discovery Event, more than 200 industry leaders gathered to hear Professor Kohlrieser speak about resilience in high-performing leadership.
 Every manager experiences stress and adversity, but must be able to bounce back in order to meet new challenges.
 Professor Kohlrieser highlighted the importance of adopting the right mindset and coping mechanisms in order to restore leaders to their full potential and energy.

 What is resilience?

 Resilience is the human capacity to meet adversity, setbacks and trauma, and then recover from them in order to live life fully.
 Resilient leaders have the ability to sustain their energy level under pressure, to cope with disruptive changes and adapt.
 They bounce back from setbacks.They also overcome major difficulties without engaging in dysfunctional behavior or harming others.

 Resilience is a crucial characteristic of high- performing leaders.
 Leaders must cultivate it in themselves in order to advance and thrive.They also carry the responsibility for helping to protect the energy of the people in their teams.
 Leadership is sustainable only if individuals and teams are able to consistently recover high energy levels.
 During the event, Professor Kohlrieser asked the audience: “How many of you have seen too much conflict in the workplace?
 How many of you have observed people getting sick or burning out?”
 A majority of audience members raised their hands, emphasizing the importance of fostering healthier human dynamics in the workplace.

 The importance of resilience was brought into sharp relief here in Switzerland when two high- profile executive scommitted suicide over the summer of 2013.
 Both the CEO of Swisscom and the CFO of Zürich Insurance ended their days, partly as a result of toxic professional situations and working relationships.These men left behind families and children.